alok21in/magento-api/README.md

 "# magento-api"

-"# magento-api"
- API for magento by using magento v2_soap and magento session (Tested with magento 1.9.2)
+ API for magento by using magento v2_soap and magento session (tested with magento 1.9.2)

 An  api for  magento  that can be used with Javascrpt base applications or by frontend developers or for a mobile application who need to connect to the store, with there app